csharpsi/MockApi/README.md

 }
 ```

-Then when you make a request to `GET http://localhost:51680/users/123` and you will get the JSON payload exactly as you entered it.
+Then make a request to `GET http://localhost:51680/users/123` and you will get the JSON payload exactly as you entered it.
 This works by using an variation of the [Dice Coefficient Algorithm](https://en.wikipedia.org/wiki/S%C3%B8rensen%E2%80%93Dice_coefficient) to fuzzy match routes when url parameters are used.

+### Supported HTTP Methods

+The following HTTP methods are supported:
+* GET
+* PUT
+* POST
+* DELETE

+#### POST and PUT methods

+The request body is ignored when using POST and PUT HTTP methods.
+In order to test the API endpoints, I recommend using the chrome app [postman](https://chrome.google.com/webstore/detail/postman/fhbjgbiflinjbdggehcddcbncdddomop?hl=en).

 ### Changing the expected status code